hiking90/rsbinder/README.md

 **rsbinder** is licensed under the **Apache License version 2.0**.

 ## Notice
-Many of the source codes in **rsbinder** have been developed by quoting or referencing Android's code.
+Many of the source codes in **rsbinder** have been developed by quoting or referencing Android's binder rust code.